romandtse07/google_analytics_kaggle/README.md

 hits: Number of objects loaded in the session.
 Kaggle says different types of hits are usually distinguished, but are grouped together here.

+transactionRevenue: Only available on the training data.
+Units are recorded in 10^6 units of whatever monetary unit the site records.

 ### Traffic Source

 adContent: Brief description of the ad if directed from one.